teahaz/teahaz-server/dev/devlog.md

 ill write here whenever the fuck it pleases me usually something about what im working on, what i recently finished, or random thoughts that are important (maybe)

+#22 feb 2021
+## multi-chatroom support
+idea is that chatrooms are saved by uuid as a folder, but this is not very user friendly.
+My solution to this is to rename users.db to main.db and have a chatrooms table in it.
+The chatrooms table would store the chatroomID the chatroom name, and maybe the occupance/admin (but the users of the chatroom should most likely be in the db inside the chatroom)

 # 14 feb 2021
 ## docker